What Is Your Burden of Proof When Filing an Insurance Claim?

 Follow the Money

 Here is an excerpt from a case that reached the Texas Supreme Court that resulted in a ruling against the insurance carrier and was critical of their bias.
-I have blocked the names of the insurance company and engineer in this essay, but you can read the full case HERE and get the full story.
+I have blocked the names of the insurance company and engineer in this essay, but you can read the case HERE and get the whole story.
 “Some evidence also indicates that (insurance carrier) knew, when it denied the Nicolaus’ claim for the second time, that the (engineer) report did not justify denying the claim.
-The (rebuttal) report, which the Nicolaus provided to (insurance carrier) after (insurance carrier) initially denied the claim, discussed the moisture content of soil samples taken from four locations within the Nicolaus’ house.
-(Insurance carrier) referred the (rebuttal) report, which had found that water from the leak had spread throughout the soils underlying the Nicolaus’ foundation, to the same (insurance carrier’s) engineers who had prepared the initial report.
+The (rebuttal) report, which Nicolaus provided to (insurance carrier) after (insurance carrier) initially denied the claim, discussed the moisture content of soil samples taken from four locations within Nicolaus’ house.
+(Insurance carrier) referred to the (rebuttal) report, which found that water from the leak had spread throughout the soils underlying the Nicolaus’ foundation, to the same (insurance carrier’s) engineers who had prepared the initial report.
 There is no indication that the (insurance carrier’s) engineers did any further testing in response to the (rebuttal) report or that (insurance carrier) conducted any further investigation before denying the claim a second time.”

 One Plus One Equals Zero